 However, many companies put fake logos onto products to try and look credible, so make sure you know which one you’re looking for.

 Clue, it’s this one:

 Testing on animals has been banned in the EU for 15 years.
 Furthermore, since 2013 it has been illegal to sell any cosmetics product in the EU that has been newly tested on animals, be it here or elsewhere around the world.
 Ingredients that have been tested on animals are also banned.
-Just don’t do it is the message, basically.
+So just don’t do it is the message.

 Unfortunately, what many consumers miss is that if a brand sells in China, they cannot be counted as cruelty-free.
 This is because all imports to the Chinese beauty market must be tested on animals by law.

 Nars recently revealed its decision to expand into China and forgo its cruelty-free ethos, much to the anger and disappointment of its customers.

 Often, unless a brand is CFI-certified, the only way to find out is to email and ask for a clear response to questions about their cruelty-free stance.

 For a full list of cruelty-free brands – either CFI-certified, Peta-certified or certified by means of correspondence to clarity their stance visit Cruelty-Free Kitty.